benlue/sql-soar/README.md

 <a name="accessDB"></a>
 ## SQL Expressions

 As explained in the ["5 Minutes Guide"](#5MGuide) above, if you want to do sophisticated SQL queries, you'll need a more powerful tool.
-That tool is the SQL expression.
+That tool is *SQL expression*.

-You can use SQL expressions to instruct **soar** how to talk with databases.
 With SQL expressions, you can compose and reuse SQL queries in a clean and managable way.
 In essence, SQL expressions are nothing more than SQL statements encoded as a JSON object.
 An example should help to explain what is a SQL expression:

     var  expr = soar.sql('Person')
                     .column(['id', 'addr AS address', 'age'])
                     .filter( {name: 'age', op: '>='} )
                     .extra( 'ORDER BY id' );

-The above sample code just constructed a SQL expression.
-You can use it to do a database query:
+You can use the above SQL expression to do a database query:

     var  cmd = {list: expr},
          query = {age: 18};